Get Your Free CRNA School Interview Prep Guide

 Welcome back to another episode of the show.
 There’s been a lot of changes in my world as of late.
 We had our third child.
 In this episode, we are going to talk about shadowing.

 I’ve seen a lot of questions about shadowing experiences because things are starting to lighten up a little bit.
-The Corona is dissipating.
+The Corona pandemic is dissipating.
 A lot of facilities are opening back up the doors for shadowing opportunities.
 I wanted to make this episode somewhat timely and I want you guys to make sure you’re seeking out this opportunity early and often.
 A lot of schools say shadowing is recommended.
 Some will say it’s required, but back to this whole recommended and required.

 I hope you know by now, if you’ve been following me, that if it says it’s recommended, just in your mind say, “That’s required,” because any recommendations to be competitive are going to be required.
 Not to mention, you don’t want to enter a career path before you’ve done your due diligence and research on it because that could be a very expensive and overall stressful mistake to make.
 Can you imagine starting anesthesia school, spending tens of thousands of dollars and starting clinical only to realize, “This is not what I thought it was?
 I don’t like this.
 I can’t picture myself being a CRNA anymore.”